DrixaBoi/DrixMeets/README.md

 -Then details were once again hidden

-Feature 3: Specify number of events.
+FEATURE 3: Specify number of events.

 "As a user, I should be able to edit my amount of viewable events, so that I can view the amount I would like."